How to setup BCO via Docker

 INFO

-Skip this step if you do not have a Z-Wave USB Stick!
+Skip this subsection if you do not have a Z-Wave USB Stick!

 At this point, make sure your Z-Wave USB Stick is plugged in and that it is available under the following path: